Stafford Loans for Current Students

 - Stafford loans are awarded as part of a student’s financial aid package.
 Once the loan is awarded the student will need to accept the Stafford loan award(s) online via eCommon.

 - All borrowers are required to participate in Exit Loan Counseling if they stop attending or drop below half-time standing.
-Exit Counseling can be done via Mapping Your Future.
+Exit Counseling can be completed online via Mapping Your Future.

-All students wishing to borrow a Stafford Loan must complete their financial aid file.
-Once the Stafford Loan has been awarded, students must accept the Stafford loan award(s) online via eCommon.
-Emerson College will notify the Direct Lending Servicer you are attending Emerson College and certify your eligibility for a Stafford Loan.
+All students wishing to borrow a Stafford Loan must accept the Stafford loan award(s) online via eCommon.
+Emerson College will notify the Direct Lending Service that you are attending Emerson College and certify your eligibility for a Stafford Loan.
 A fall semester applicant’s lender will be notified in late June.
 A spring semester applicant’s lender will be notified starting in December.

 If you have not previously borrowed a Direct Stafford Loan at Emerson College: